 Students who have displayed significant achievements during the course of the year are recognized for their accomplishments.
 Areas that may merit recognition include, but are not limited to, academics, athletics, performing arts, citizenship and volunteerism.
-Recognition for such activities is initiated by the staff and coordinated by TMS Administration.
+Recognition for such activities is initiated by the staff and coordinated by the Counseling office.